Democrats plan to force Senate vote on Trump's tariffs on Canada and Brazil

 In addition to oil, Brazil sells orange juice, coffee, iron and steel to the U.S., among other products.
 The U.S. ran a $6.8 billion trade surplus with Brazil last year, according to the Census Bureau.

-Democrats hope that more Republicans will vote against the tariffs as effects on the economy become more clear.
+Democrats hope that more Republicans will vote against the tariffs as the effects on the economy become clearer.

-Kaine says his hope is that Republicans will support the measure because “now it’s real,” when the tariffs hadn’t been implemented yet last spring.
-“It’s not theoretical," he said.
+Kaine says he hopes that Republicans will support the measure because “now it’s real,” when the tariffs hadn’t been implemented yet last spring.
+“It’s not theoretical,” he said.

 Kaine also forced a separate vote on the broader global tariffs Trump announced in early April, but that was voted down 49-49.
 The resolution potentially could have passed, though, if Republican Sen. McConnell and Democratic Sen. Sheldon Whitehouse of Rhode Island had not been absent.